kdm9/Acanthophis/paper/paper.md

 ## Stage 3: Variant Calling

 We use either `bcftools mpileup` or `freebayes` to call raw variants, using priors and thresholds configured for each sample set.
-We then normalise variants with `bcftools norm`, and then split multialleic variants, filter each allele with per-sample set filters, and combine filter-passing alleles back into unique sites.
+We then normalise variants with `bcftools norm`, and then split multiallelic variants, filter each allele with per-sample set filters, and combine filter-passing alleles back into unique sites.
 Resulting variants are then indexed, and statistics calculated.
 To parallelize variant calling, we use one of two approaches: either a static list of non-overlapping genome windows is used (as supplied in a BED file), or a total coverage is used to break the genome into buckets with approximately equal amounts of data.

 ## Stage 4: Taxon profiling
 We use any of Kraken 2 (with or without Bracken [@lu17_brackenestimating]), Kaiju[@menzel16_fastsensitive], Centrifuge[@kim16_centrifugerapid], and Diamond[@buchfink15_fastsensitive] to create taxonomic profiles for each sample against any number of supplied databases.
 We then use taxpasta[@beber23_taxpastataxonomic] to combine multiple profiles into tables for easy downstream use.